jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 on hacker forums.
 In response, the company hired leading third\-party cybersecurity experts and activated its response protocol, including its business continuity plan.78
 The EV charging ecosystem is rapidly expanding Concerns over grid cybersecurity and charging infrastructure increase as the number of EVs grows.
-The fast adoption of EVs has resulted in the relatively rapid development and deployment of charging infrastructureoften overlooking cybersecurity best practices and vulnerabilities.
+The fast adoption of EVs has resulted in the relatively rapid development and deployment of charging infrastructure—often overlooking cybersecurity best practices and vulnerabilities.
 Chargers are vulnerable to physical and remote manipulation that can manipulate their functionality, and expose EV users to fraud, data breaches,